-I searched every site on the web looking for tips and tricks on how to teach better classes.
+I searched every site on the web looking for tips and tricks on how to teach better kids yoga classes.

-One simple way to come up with plans for kid’s yoga is to have a well thought out THEME.
-Pick a theme that you can stretch out to fit several classes, with books, games, and activities.
+One simple way to come up with plans for kids yoga classes is to have a well thought out THEME.

-Pick something you are interested in, so you can let your passion shine through!
+Choose something that you are interested in so you can let your passion shine through!

 Themes help keep kids engaged because it’s often something they can relate to and feel connected to.
 They contribute and have good ideas when they know the topic, too!